Skip to content

 Convert Structured Text to a Table

 Structured text typically uses consistent separators (like commas, tabs, or semicolons) for columns and new lines for rows.
-Our Add-On makes converting this easy using the Selected Text to Table feature.
+Our Add-On makes converting this easy using the 🔤 ➜ 🔡 Selected Text to Table feature.
+Note that this feature does not rely on AI usage if the text is clearly structured.

 1. Select your text Highlight the block of structured text within your Google Docs™, Google Slides™, or Google Sheets™ file that you wish to convert into a table.